-Spaghetti Bolognese is a rich and hearty meal, bursting with flavor that only gets better the next day!
-Whip it up quickly in 30 minutes, or let it simmer for a few hours on the stovetop or in a crockpot for even more deliciousness.
+This Spaghetti Bolognese Recipe is rich, hearty, and even better the next day!
+Make it in 30 minutes or let it simmer for hours for deeper flavor.

 Vegetarians and vegans aren’t left out here!
 Give my Lentil Bolognese a try.
 And if you prefer leaner meats, check out my Turkey Bolognese recipe.

-Back when I shared this crockpot Beef Ragu, I also shared a bit about my trip to Italy and the all-day cooking class we took in Siena.
-Our teacher, Nonna Ciana, and her translators taught us how to make an authentic four-course Italian meal.
-It was the highlight of the trip for me!
+Back when I shared my Crockpot Beef Ragu, I also mentioned the all-day cooking class I took in Siena, Italy.
+Our teacher, Nonna Ciana, and her translators taught us how to make a full four-course Italian meal.
+It was the highlight of the trip!

-After the class, one of her translators emailed me a bunch of recipes.
-I’ve been tweaking them a bit and sharing them here and there.
-Today, I’m putting my own spin on the classic bolognese.
+After the class, one of the translators emailed me a bunch of recipes.
+I’ve been tweaking and sharing them here and there, and today I’m putting my own spin on the classic Bolognese.

-In Italy, they serve this sauce with thicker pastas like pappardelle or tagliatelle because they hold the sauce better.
-But at my house, we’re all about spaghetti—it’s my kids’ favorite!
-So, I’m serving up my favorite bolognese sauce (slightly adapted from that Italian class) over spaghetti.
+In Italy, they serve this sauce with thicker pasta like pappardelle or tagliatelle since it holds the sauce better.
+But at my house, it’s all about spaghetti, my kids’ favorite.
+So that’s what I’m serving it with today.

 The Difference Between Bolognese Sauce, Meat Sauce, and Spaghetti Sauce